Create a pipeline with Outflow, part 1: Pipeline and plugins¶

 config.yml: Contains configurations about your pipeline.
 This can vary from one pipeline execution to another and you can have several configuration files and choose it in your command line.

 plugins: This is where we will create our plugins.
 Plugins in this directory are automatically put in the python path by manage.py.
-However plugins can live anywhere, see plugins for how to create plugins outside this directory.
+However plugins can live anywhere as long as they are available in the python path (ie pip installed).

 settings.py: This file is specific to your pipeline and should be versioned.
 This contains among other things a list of the plugins used by your pipeline.
 See settings for full specification.